gamzabox/humble-ai-cli/WORKBOOK.md

 ## context7

 ### Available Tools
-- resolve-library-id: Resolves a package/product name to a Context7-compatible library ID and returns a list of matching libraries.
+- context7__resolve-library-id: Resolves a package/product name to a Context7-compatible library ID and returns a list of matching libraries.
     Input Schema:
     {
       "type": "object",